MeasureTransport/MParT/README.md

-# Parameterized Measure Transport (PMT)
+# MPart: A Monotone Parameterization Toolbox
-A core library for constructing and using transport maps.
+A core library for parameterizing and constructing monotone functions in the context of measure transport and regression.

-# Installation
+## Installation
-Instructions will go here
+Instructions will go here...

-# Example Usage
+## Example Usage
+Provide a short introductory example to hook users...

+## Citing
+How should users cite this package?

+## Contributing
+How do we want people contribute to MPart?
+Fork and pull request?